 MCSD will develop a schedule of monthly traffic enforcement details focusing on CMVs committing traffic violations.
-Additional details will be conducted in areas that receive complaints or public notification.
-These details will operate 2 to 3 days per month utilizing 3 to 4 troopers working nine hour shifts.
+Additional details will be conducted in areas that receive complaints or public notification, especially in rural areas of the state.
+These details will operate 2 to 3 days per monthin each district utilizing 8 troopers working nine hour shifts.
 Details will also be scheduled in high crash corridors which will be manned by 9 to 10 MCSD troopers working nine hour shifts.

-MCSD shall schedule quarterly traffic enforcement details that focus on non-CMV drivers committing traffic violations in close proximity of a CMV.
-MCSD troopers will be scheduled to saturation details in high crash corridors identified through analysis of data available through A&I Online and State crash records focusing efforts on traffic enforcement and inspections.
-MCSD will perform quarterly traffic enforcement details focusing on non-CMV driver behaviors in identified high crash corridors.
+MCSD and MHSP troopers shall schedule monthly traffic enforcement details that focus on non-CMV drivers committing traffic violations in close proximity of a CMV.
+MCSD troopers along with MHSP troopers on their scheduled days off will utilize overtime to conduct saturation details in high crash corridors and rural roads identified through analysis of data available through A&I Online and State crash records focusing efforts on CMV traffic enforcement and inspections.
 Based on the monthly inspection tracking numbers, MCSD will make needed adjustments to enforcement detail locations and/or the number of troopers participating in details.
 Based on the types of violations being issued, MCSD will be able to identify specific violation types to watch for and/or to focus efforts on.
 MCSD will analyze the data collected through enforcement details to determine the effectiveness of this strategy, adjustments to the strategy will be made as deemed necessary.
+A reduction in serious CMV crashes by 15% is achievable with the addition of the non MCSD troopers, extra details utilizing both MCSD and non MCSD troopers, and the overtime added during FY 22 and 23.